Overcoming Fear is Not as Easy as a Bumper Sticker Slogan

 Overcoming Fear is Not as Easy as a Bumper Sticker Slogan - Providence Holistic Counseling Services-

 Well, long story short, I knit in public for the first time last week.
-I forced myself to do it, and I felt really self conscious about it.
-Did I do something earth shattering?
+I forced myself to do it, and I felt really self-conscious about it.
+Did I do something earth-shattering?
 Duh, no, of course not.
 Is this even an act of rebellion that deserves a mumble of recognition?
-No, also no. It’s just a thing I did which I feel personally good about overcoming.
-Sometimes becoming a more confident person comes in steps so small that they’re unperceivable by anybody but you.
+No, also, no. It’s just a thing I did which I feel personally good about overcoming.
+Sometimes, becoming a more confident person comes in steps so small that they’re unperceivable by anybody but you.
 I’m one small step closer to being the person I want to be.
 I’m almost 40 years old.
-Just think how good I could have become at knitting if I’d have started when I was 20 (that’s how long I’ve been in zombie land on this subject!).”
+Just think how good I could have become at knitting if I’d started when I was 20 (that’s how long I’ve been in zombie land on this subject!).”
 Almighty Dad

 For the record, I knit like Keith.
-In fact, when I was online dating years ago, my online profile included, “knits while watching football”.
+In fact, when I was online dating years ago, my online profile included “knits while watching football”.
 It took me a while to come out of the closet as a male knitter.
-I am not very good, but have made a few scarfs and a really neat Prayer Shawl I use every morning during meditation.
+I am not very good, but I have made a few scarves and a really neat Prayer Shawl I use every morning during meditation.
 Overcoming fear that says “I am not man enough if I knit, only women knit” was necessary for me as a man.
-Truthfully, why is being like a women imply less strength, courage and toughness than a man?
+Truthfully, why does being like a woman imply less strength, courage, and toughness than a man?

 Overcoming Fear is Not as Easy as a Bumper Sticker Slogan - Providence Holistic Counseling Services- comic fear of rejection